 Pinterest valued at $3.8 billion in hefty financing deal

-SAN FRANCISCO (Reuters) - Pinterest has won a $225 million round of equity funding that values the virtual scrapbooking website at $3.8 billion, the company announced on Wednesday.
+SAN FRANCISCO (Reuters) - Pinterest has won a $225 million round of equity funding that values the virtual scrapbooking company at $3.8 billion, two people with knowledge of the investment said Wednesday.

-The deal, led by Fidelity Investments, makes Pinterest one of the most valuable privately held consumer internet companies just 2-1/2 years after it secured its first round of venture capital financing in May 2011.
+The deal, led by Fidelity Investments, makes Pinterest one of the most valuable privately held consumer Internet companies just 2-1/2 years after it secured its first round of venture capital financing in May of 2011.

-Fidelity will not take a board seat as part of the deal, a person familiar with the deal said.
+Fidelity will not take a board seat as part of the deal, the person said.
 Previous venture capital investors, including Bessemer Venture Partners, Firstmark Capital, Valiant Capital Management and Andreessen Horowitz, also participated in the latest round.

-In just the past 18 months, Pinterest's valuation - it was pegged at $1.5 billion last May - has ballooned in dramatic fashion absent proof of its moneymaking ability.
+In just the past 18 months, Pinterest's valuation - it was pegged at $1.5 billion last May - has ballooned in dramatic fashion without proof of its money-making ability.

-Silbermann unveiled a revenue strategy for the first time last month when he announced a "promoted pins" advertising product.
+Chief Executive Ben Silbermann unveiled a revenue strategy last month when he announced a "promoted pins" advertising product.

 Still, with Twitter Inc IPO-TWTR.N primed to go public in a matter of weeks, the spotlight could shift to Pinterest as a hot social media prospect coming down the IPO pipeline.

 Like Twitter, Pinterest is among the most popular of the fast-growing crop of social media websites, but there remain signs that the company is struggling to keep many of its users coming back.